janzhou/git-encrypt/README.md

 ## Features

-It possible to merge(and resolve conflicts) in encrypted repos.
+* It possible to merge(and resolve conflicts) in encrypted repos.
 Repos must have same passwords.
 It is realized by custom merge driver "gitcrypt-merge"

-Now you can use ssh-private key(also with passphrase) instead password **Not Vefified on Windows** (actually gitcrypt uses only part of your private key)
+* You can use ssh-private key(also with passphrase) instead password **Not Vefified on Windows** (actually gitcrypt uses only part of your private key)

 		$ Generate a random password?
 [Y/n]n
 		$ Enter your passphrase: ~/.ssh/id_rsa

     Also you can recrypt old repo with command:

 		$ gitcrypt recrypt
 		$ Do you want to change password and recrypt repo with new one?
 [Y/n]y
 		$ Enter your passphrase: ~/.ssh/id_rsa
 		$ ... git-encrypt filter disabled
 		$ ...
 Rewrite 88dc2435a93e9741df3ccaa339ab38599145a4bb (1/3)Enter pass phrase for
 		...
 		$ ...git-encrypt filter enabled

-Now you can encrypt/decrypt and recrypt(change passphrase) all history **Not Vefified on Windows**
+* You can encrypt/decrypt and recrypt(change passphrase) all history **Not Vefified on Windows**

 		$ gitcrypt crypthistory
 		$ gitcrypt decrypthistory
 		$ gitcrypt recrypt

 ## Requirements